imgbi/img.bi/README.md

 ## Installation

-You can get imgbi-server from npm
+You can get Imgbi-Server from NPM

     npm install -g imgbi-server

-See `--help` for usage info.
+See `--help` for usage Info.

 ## Donate